-1. Resolution 14-XXX with labor contract exhibits
+1. Resolution 16-XXX with labor contract exhibits

-RESOLUTION NO. 14-xxx
+RESOLUTION NO. 16 -

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF EL PASO DE ROBLES AUTHORIZING EXECUTION OF MEMORANDUMS OF UNDERSTANDING AND/OR ADMINISTRATIVE AGREEMENTS WITH ALL FULLTIME EMPLOYEE GROUPS AND PART TIME WORKERS THROUGH DECEMBER 31, 2014
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF EL PASO DE ROBLES AUTHORIZING EXECUTION OF MEMORANDUMS OF UNDERSTANDING AND/OR ADMINISTRATIVE AGREEMENTS WITH FIRE (IAFF), POLICE (POA), UNREPRESENTED CONFIDENTIAL, PROFESSIONAL & MANAGEMENT FULL TIME EMPLOYEE GROUPS, AND PART TIME EMPLOYEES THROUGH DECEMBER 31, 2016

-WHEREAS, labor contracts with all employee groups were set to expire December 2012 (Police) and December 2013 (all others) and the City has been in formal discussions with all groups to meet and confer; and
+WHEREAS, labor contracts with all employee groups were set to expire December 2014 and the City has been in formal discussions with all fulltime groups to meet and confer; and

-WHEREAS, since the onset of the recession in 2008, employee groups deferred wage and benefit adjustments for a cumulative total of four (4) Years and nine (9) Months; and
+WHEREAS, since the onset of the recession in 2008, employee groups deferred wage and benefit adjustments for a cumulative total of three (3) Years and three (3) Months; and

-WHEREAS, cost savings measures have been implemented by labor groups, such as: less costly second and third tier retirement plans for all future employees, and agreement to switch to a less costly health plan in January 2015; and
+WHEREAS, cost savings measures have been implemented by labor groups, such as: less costly second and third tier retirement plans for all future employees, vacation accrual caps, and a less costly health plan in January 2015; and

-WHEREAS, the City's Winter 2014-18 Financial Forecast projects a modest operating surplus in coming years, much in part due to the continued reduction in employee numbers, and the financial recovery is projected to strengthen through 2018; and
+WHEREAS, the City's Financial Forecasting projects a modest operating surplus in coming years, and the financial recovery is projected to strengthen through 2018; and

-WHEREAS, the City Council authorized negotiation parameters in closed session on December 17, 2013 and all contracts have adhered to the parameters set forth by City Council; and
+WHEREAS, the City Council authorized negotiation parameters in closed sessions on February 17 and August 18, 2015, and all contracts have adhered to the parameters set forth by City Council; and